DK26/mock-radar/README.md

 ## Why not simply write my own mock for testing?

 You can do this.
 You'll have to mimic on your own the API behavior and duplicate code whenever is required.
-Nothing wrong with that,
+Nothing wrong with that.

 However, what I am trying to achieve with this project is having the most accurate replica, which would require a community help, and do not wish to rewrite it over and over again as I may have multiple projects requiring the same mock logic.